What to expect when you visit the Practice

 You can access your COVID-19 vaccination status through the free NHS App You can access the app through mobile devices such as a smartphone or by tablet.
 Proof of your COVID-19 vaccination status will be shown within the NHS App.
 We recommend that you register with the app before booking international travel.

-If you do not have access to a smartphone and know that the country you are travelling to requires COVID-19 vaccination status, you can call the NHS helpline on 119 (from 17 May) and ask for a letter to be posted to you.
+If you do not have access to a smartphone and know that the country you are travelling to requires COVID-19 vaccination status, you can call the NHS helpline on 119 and ask for a letter to be posted to you.
 This must be at least 5 days after you’ve completed your course of the vaccine.
 We expect the letter to take up to 5 days to reach you.
 The app only shows your COVID-19 vaccination status in the form of your vaccination record.
 In the future, the app will also show your COVID-19 test results.
-The NHS App only records those vaccines given in the UK, it will not show vaccines given overseas, this is because the UK vaccine sites record directly into a linked website.
-However we can record the vaccine in your medical record if you give us the date: type of vaccine: batch number where it was given.
+The NHS App records those vaccines given in the UK, it will not show vaccines given overseas, this is because the UK vaccine sites record directly into a linked website (NIMS).

 To use the NHS App, you must be:

-Children cannot get COVID-19 vaccination status, as children are not currently being vaccinated against COVID-19.
+Children under 12 yrs cannot get COVID-19 vaccination status, as children are not currently being vaccinated against COVID-19.
 If you’re travelling abroad, you and any children you’re travelling with may need to show proof of a COVID-19 test, with or without a completed vaccination course.

 See the GOV.UK foreign travel advice pages for guidance on the entry requirements of your intended destination country.